Puglia

 Monopoli

 A working fishing port with an atmospheric old town, a small castle, and several accessible beaches within walking distance.
 Monopoli has the feel of a real town rather than a curated tourist stop.
-The Sunday fish market near the harbour is excellent.
 Less polished than Polignano but more liveable, and a good base for both coast and countryside.

 Getting there: Regional train from Bari, ~30-40 min.
 Some IC trains also stop here.